EmmS21/Prompts/MarketingAgent.md

 ## Instructions

 Use the findInfo tool to run through multiple paths this user could take, for each path, repeat this process 5 times.
-Each time you generate a keyword assign a point, when you accumulate at least 50 points you can stop the process even before pursuing all paths.

 Each time:
 1. Generate keywords you believe could be useful in helping {business_name} generate more leads.